• Skip to primary navigation

 Is this curry toddler and kid-friendly?

 This peanut curry is perfect for the whole family.
-Simply omit the chillies from the curry paste and the whole family can enjoy this meal.
+Simply omit the chilies from the curry paste, and the whole family can enjoy this meal.

 Is this curry gluten-free?